 A semester or term grade report showing semester hours attempted and earned, quality points earned, final grades, and semester and cumulative grade point averages is accessible via the student portal at the end of each semester or term provided the semester or term bill has been paid in full.

-A student whose grades are on hold due to a delinquent account must make satisfactory arrangements with the Office of Business Affairs prior to accessing his/her grades.
+Students whose grades are on hold due to a delinquent account must make satisfactory arrangements with the Business Office prior to accessing their grades.